wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 ### Digitised content

 Digitised content will be ingested using Goobi, which should provide the bag layout defined below.
-Initially there will be no distinction between archive and access bags, so the same space should be configured to write to all three storage locations.

 #### Complete bag